munificent/craftinginterpreters/book/optimization.md

 ### Nil, true, and false

 The next type to handle is `nil`.
-That's pretty simple since there's only one `nil` value and thus we only need a single bit pattern to represent it. `nil` is a *singleton* value.
-There are two other singleton values, the two Boolean values `true` and `false`.
+That's pretty simple since there's only one `nil` value and thus we only need a single bit pattern to represent it.
+There are two other singleton values, the two Booleans `true` and `false`.
 This calls for three unique bit patterns.

 Two bits gives us four different combinations, which is plenty.
 We claim the two lowest bits of our unused mantissa space as a "type tag" to determine which of